QuangDoan7/games-collection/README.md

 - Designing and implementing RESTful APIs using Express
 - Managing relational data using SQLite
-- Integrating a mobile frontend with a backend API
+- Integrating the application frontend with a backend API
 - Structuring a full-stack application with clear separation of concerns